-The Walden Plateau offers a comprehensive array of community facilities designed to enhance the quality of life for its residents.
+Area 8 offers a comprehensive array of community facilities designed to enhance the quality of life for its residents and business owners.
 These facilities include educational institutions, healthcare centers, libraries, and recreational amenities, and emergency services.
 Each facility is integrated into the community to ensure accessibility and to meet the diverse needs of the population and support sustainable growth.
-While some of these facilities are within the incorporated limits of Walden and Signal Mountain they are included due to the use of the residents of the unincorporated residents of Hamilton County.
+While some of these facilities are within the incorporated limits of Collegedale they are included due to the use of the residents of the unincorporated residents of Hamilton County.